fluentassertions/fluentassertions/docs/documentation.md

 ## Supported Test Frameworks ##

-Fluent Assertions supports MSTest, MSTest2, NUnit, xUnit, xUnit2, MSpec, NSpec, MBUnit and the Gallio Framework as well as the Windows Store and Windows Phone unit testing frameworks.
-You can simply add a reference to the corresponding test framework assembly to the unit test project.
+Fluent Assertions supports a lot of different unit testing frameworks.
+Just add a reference to the corresponding test framework assembly to the unit test project.
 Fluent Assertions will automatically find the corresponding assembly and use it for throwing the framework-specific exceptions.

-If, for some unknown reason, Fluent Assertions fails to find the assembly, try specifying the framework explicitly using a configuration setting in the project’s app.config.
+If, for some unknown reason, Fluent Assertions fails to find the assembly, and you're runnning under .NET 4.5 or a .NET Standard 2.0 project, try specifying the framework explicitly using a configuration setting in the project’s app.config.
 If it cannot find any of the supported frameworks, it will fall back to using a custom `AssertFailedException` exception class.

 ```xml
 <configuration>